xataio/pgzx/README.md

 The `build_options.testfn` options should be defined via `build.zig`.
 For an example on how to do that, check out the `char_count_zig` or the `pgaudit_zig` sample extensions.

 Note that you can only call the `pgzx.testing.registerTests` function once per extension.
-If you extension has multiple modules/files, you should call it like this:
+If your extension has multiple modules/files, you should call it like this:

 ```zig
  comptime {